 Ceiling-trench mounted remote controlled spotlights provide discreet, yet flexible solution

-RCL have delivered a solution that utilises track mounted DR8s discreetly recessed into ceiling trenches.
+RCL has delivered a solution that utilizes track mounted DR8s discreetly recessed into ceiling trenches.
 Discretion was key to the installation of the lighting system, as Leckenby Associates explained:

 RCL’s DR8s provide flexibility in lighting artwork in the commercial sector

 Despite this recess, the DR8s still have a full ±90° tilt, perfect for illuminating the vertical surfaces that the pieces are displayed on.
 In addition, there is also versatility through the ±165° pan rotation; crucially for the gallery, the luminaire can be rotated through both the pan and tilt from ground level.